Tuesday, 1 August 2023

 In the story, the Devil's Acre becomes Jacob's Island.
 Dickens describes it as

-'the filthiest, the strangest, the most extraordinary of the many localities that are hidden in London'where the houses were
+'the filthiest, the strangest, the most extraordinary of the many localities that are hidden in London'

 'so filthy, so confined, that the air would seem to be too tainted even for the dirt and squalor'.